 Quinoa Lentil Salad

-Or camp B, you’ve been on the quinoa salad craze sweeping the nation and are now utterly exhausted by quinoa… and lentils for that matter.
+Camp B: You’ve been on the quinoa salad craze sweeping the nation and are now utterly exhausted by quinoa… And lentils for that matter.

-Well let me put your mind at ease by saying, this quinoa salad is more about the “goodies” tossed into the salad, than it is about the quinoa.
+Well, let me put your mind at ease by saying, this Quinoa Lentil Salad Recipe is more about the “goodies” tossed into the salad than it is about the quinoa.

 And the lentils?
 They add a nice dose of contrast and protein, so they can stay.